December 13, 2017

 In such a situation, you would likely process a Roth re-characterization, which will prompt the transfer of the converted $50,000 (along with any applicable earnings or loss) from your Roth IRA back to your pre-tax IRA as if it never happened.
 It’s important to remember that Re-characterizations must be completed by the tax filing deadline or by the specified deadline for any applicable extensions you receive.
 In addition, current tax reform proposals may do away with the Roth re-characterization option in the near future, which may affect how such financial decisions will impact your long-term financial plan.

-While Roth contributions, conversions and Re-characterizations are all great planning tools, they’re accompanied by their own specific rules and tax forms.
+While Roth contributions, conversions, and Re-characterizations are all great planning tools, they’re accompanied by their own specific rules and tax forms.
 It is important for you to consult with your CPA or Financial Advisor before deciding on a strategy.
-If you want to learn more about how each of these strategies compare, our team is available to answer any questions you may have via phone or in person.
+If you want to learn more about how each of these strategies compares, our team is available to answer any questions you may have via phone or in person.
 Click here to request more information or schedule a phone call with a WJA representative.

 Willis Johnson & Associates is a registered investment advisor.
 This material is intended for informational purposes only and should only be relied upon when coordinated with individual professional advice.
 Please speak to an investment professional before implementing any advice here.
 Willis Johnson & Associates does not provide tax or legal advice.